Alejandro Contreras

-Alejandro Andrés Contreras Daza (born 3 March 1993 in Santiago, Chile) is a Chilean footballer who plays as a defender for Primera B de Chile club Deportes Temuco.
+Alejandro Andrés Contreras Daza (born 3 March 1993) is a Chilean footballer who plays as a defender for San Marcos de Arica.

 Club career

 Contreras began his career playing for the Palestino youth team and was part of the squad that won the 2012 U-20 national championship.
 He made his debut in the Chilean Primera División on 31 March 2013 scoring against Deportes Antofagasta.

+In 2024, he moved abroad by first time in his career and signed with Primera Nacional side Nueva Chicago.

+Back in Chile, Contreras joined San Marcos de Arica for the 2025 season.

 International career

 Contreras was selected to play for the Chile national under-20 football team in the 2013 South American Youth Championship by team manager Mario Salas.
 Success in this tournament took Contreras and the team to the 2013 FIFA U-20 World Cup.